MetaSys-LISBP/IsoCor/doc/quickstart.rst

 The output of the calculations (i.e. isotopologue distributions) will be written in a text file along a log file.

-.. note:: IsoCor silently overwrite (results and log) files if they already exist.
+.. note:: IsoCor silently overwrites (results and log) files if they already exist.
 So take care to copy your results elsewhere if you want to protect them from overwriting.

 .. seealso:: Tutorial :ref:`First time using IsoCor` has example data
             that you can use to test your installation.